hbleckley17/IT360/web/README.md

 Weekend ID (WID) provided to his/her buddy upon submission of the form.
 If a WID is provided, the user should leave the address and description blank.
 If no WID is provided, a user must provide an address and description.
-The address field can be filled with “Sponsors” if the user wants the form to auto-submit the Sponsor’s Address associated with the user’s profile.
+The address field can be filled with "Sponsors" if the user is going to their approved sponsor address registered with the sponsor program and in their user profile.
 Regardless, a buddy’s name and phone number must be entered into the form.

 Additionally, a user can submit a weekend plan for another friend for ease of use.
 All they need to do is provide the alpha of the friend and follow the same instructions as